When You Find Out the Adoption “Story” is Untrue

 - We were told that our daughter’s birth mother in Ethiopia was dead and that our baby was found abandoned in a field.
 We hired a searcher, and it turns out her birth mother is alive and well, and not even all that poor by Ethiopian standards.

 We all have a narrative that we believe about why our children came to us through adoption.
 This story is told to us by the birth parents or the adoption agency, or we piece it together from the documents and what our kids tell us.
-In many ways this story forms the backbone of our adoption.
-What happens when we find out that the story in untrue, or only partly true?
+In many ways, this story forms the backbone of our adoption.
+What happens when we find out that the story is untrue, or only partly true?
 Should this matter to us?
-Is it important to our kids?
+What do we tell our child?

 Unknowns in Adoption

 All children come to adoption from tragedy — be it poverty, illness, lack of family support, rape, or abuse.
-We know it is a tragedy when a child can not be raised by his birth family, but we may not know exactly what tragedy, and the tragedy we were told may not be the truth, or at least not the full truth.
+We know it is a tragedy when a child cannot be raised by his birth family, but we may not know what the tragedy was.
+The story of the tragedy we were told may not be the truth, or at least not the full truth.
 Documents may not be available; people with information may not share for any number of reasons; adoption agencies may not have the information; and sadly, adoption workers may not tell all the information they have.

 And what exactly is “the truth” anyway?
 My grandmother used to say there are three sides to any story: yours, mine, and the truth.
 Stories shift both with time and who is doing the telling.
 This doesn’t mean that people aren’t telling the truth; it means they are telling the truth as they see it from their perspective at this point in time.